 Squeezing More Practice Time Into Your Day

 There are never enough hours.
-Especially when you add another pursuit like the ‘ukulele to your life list of things to do.
-The good news is that few modern lives are fully optimized for ‘ukulele playing and there is room for improvement.
+Especially when you add another pursuit, like the ukulele, to your life.
+The good news is that few modern lives are fully optimized for ukulele playing and there is usually room for improvement.

-- One of the best things you can do for quick practice moments is have your ‘ukulele on a stand or in a case nearby.
+- One of the best things you can do for quick practice moments is have your ukulele on a stand or in a case nearby.
 If you have to dig it out of the closet you are much less likely to pick it up.
-Make it obvious.
+Make it easy.

 - Put the TV volume on “mute” during commercials and run through a scale or song before your show comes back on.
-That’s a good 15 minutes of wasted time each hour if you are just watching the talking heads and “possible side effects” – sneak in some practice time!
+That’s a good 15 minutes – at least – of wasted time each hour.
+Don’t just watch the talking heads and read the “possible side effects” – sneak in some practice time!

-- Use driving time to work on anything you don’t need an ‘ukulele to practice.
-There are lots of things like this: singing, rhythm, thinking through songs, etc… Just because you can’t play ‘ukulele doesn’t mean you can’t practice music.
-Best yet, get someone else to drive when possible and jam in the passenger seat.
+- Use driving time to work on anything you don’t need an ukulele to practice.
+There are lots of things like this: singing, rhythm, thinking through songs and chord progressions, etc… Just because you can’t play ukulele doesn’t mean you can’t practice music.
+Better yet, get someone else to drive when possible and jam in the passenger seat.

-- Replace Popular Mechanics with an ‘ukulele in your “library.”
-Any musician worth his salt knows that the bathroom is usually the best sounding room in the house.
+- Replace Popular Mechanics with an ukulele in your “library.”
+Any musician worth his salt knows that the bathroom is usually one of the best sounding rooms in the house.

 - You can practice strumming anywhere by using your leg as an instrument of sorts.
-A pair of pants actually seems to have resistance similar to ‘ukulele strings.
-Just strum against your thigh and watch the progress flow.
-Everyone else in the doctors office will think you have a bad case of ADD, but you’ll know better.
+A pair of pants actually seems to have resistance similar to ukulele strings.
+Just strum against your thigh.
+Everyone else in the doctors office will think you have a bad case of ADD, but you’ll know you’re making progress.

 - Make choices on how you want to spend your time.
-Less Facebook = more ‘ukulele.
-It’s as simple as that.
+Less Facebook = more ukulele.
+Simple as that.